exercism/go/exercises/bob/README.md

 He answers 'Whatever.' to anything else.

+Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.